ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/rsecroot/CVE-2025-15406](https://github.com/rsecroot/CVE-2025-15406) :  ![starts](https://img.shields.io/github/stars/rsecroot/CVE-2025-15406.svg) ![forks](https://img.shields.io/github/forks/rsecroot/CVE-2025-15406.svg)

 ## CVE-2025-15390
  A security flaw has been discovered in PHPGurukul Small CRM 4.0.
 This impacts an unknown function of the file /admin/edit-user.php.
 The manipulation results in missing authorization.
 It is possible to launch the attack remotely.
-The exploit has been released to the public and may be exploited.
+The exploit has been released to the public and may be used for attacks.